shw3512/shw3512.github.io/teach/cysec-g30/index.md

 What do you do?

-(Example options)

-- Ignore the e-mail.
+1. Ignore the e-mail.
 It's probably fake.
-- Immediately click the link and provide the requested information---I got bills to pay and things to do!
+2. Immediately click the link and provide the requested information---I got bills to pay and things to do!
-- Log in to your bank's website.
+3. Log in to your bank's website.
     - Using what URL?
 The URL in the e-mail?
 The URL from a Web search?
 The URL you previously bookmarked in your Web browser or password manager?
-- Give your bank a call.
+4. Give your bank a call.
     - Using what phone number?
 The number in the e-mail?
 The number on your bank's website?
 The number on the back of your bank card?
+5. Other (explain)

 ### In public